Probing the hadronic molecular nature of the $\Omega(2012)$, $\Omega(2380)$, and $\Omega_c(3120)$ via femtoscopy correlation functions: Numerical results and discussions

 With the scattering amplitudes and wave functions fully determined, the predicted femtoscopic correlation functions for all relevant channels are comprehensively presented in Fig.~\ref{fig:cf}.
 In these plots, the blue solid curves represent the central values of the correlation functions, while the shaded bands indicate the corresponding theoretical uncertainties.
 These bands include the uncertainties arising from the dynamical free parameters, the production weights $\omega_{ij}$, and a $10\%$ variation in the source size $R_i$.

-As illustrated in Fig.~\ref{fig:cf}, pronounced enhancement structures are observed in the correlation functions of the $\Xi^0 K^-$, $\Xi^- \bar K^0$, $\Xi_c^0 K^-$, and $\Xi_c^- \bar K^0$ channels.
+As illustrated in Fig.~\ref{fig:cf}, pronounced enhancement structures are observed in the correlation functions of the $\Xi^0 K^-$, $\Xi^- \bar K^0$, $\Xi_c^+ K^-$, and $\Xi_c^0 \bar K^0$ channels.
 These structures can be attributed to the $\Omega(2012)$ and $\Omega_c(3120)$ states which are dynamically generated through coupled-channel interactions.
 These channels can therefore be regarded as the ``golden channels'' for experimentally probing the properties of these resonances.
 Furthermore, as pointed out in Ref.~\cite{Li:2026wck}, the $\Omega(2380)$ state can decay into the $\Xi^{*0}K^-$ and $\Xi^{*-}\bar K^0$ channels via box diagrams.
 Consequently, clear signatures of the $\Omega(2380)$ are expected to appear in the high-momentum regions of the corresponding correlation functions, providing a complementary means for its experimental identification.

-Apart from the direct resonance peaks, the effects of these states can also manifest themselves as enhancements in the low-momentum region, since the pole masses of the $\Omega(2012)$, $\Omega(2380)$, and $\Omega_c(3120)$ lie below the thresholds of the $\Xi^{*0}K^-$, $\Xi^{*0}K^{*-}$, and $\Xi_c^{*0}K^-$ channels, respectively.
-In particular, the threshold enhancements associated with the $\Omega(2012)$ and $\Omega(2380)$ are more pronounced than those related to the $\Omega_c(3120)$.
-This difference can be traced back to their distinct decay widths: the width of the $\Omega_c(3120)$ is too narrow for its influence to extend to the threshold region, whereas the broader widths of the other two states allow their effects to reach the threshold.
-Therefore, the threshold behavior is expected to be sensitive to the decay width, providing a useful indirect probe of the properties of these states.
-In addition to the threshold enhancements, some cusp structures are observed in the correlation functions of the $\Xi^{*0} K^-$, $\Xi^{*0} K^{*-}$, $\Xi^{*-} \bar K^{*0}$, and $\Xi_c^0 K^-$.
+Apart from the direct resonance peaks, the effects of these dynamically generated states can also manifest themselves as enhancements in the low-momentum region, since the pole masses of the $\Omega(2012)$ and $\Omega(2380)$ lie below the thresholds of the $\Xi^{*0}K^-$ and $\Xi^{*0}K^{*-}$ channels, respectively.
+Therefore, the threshold behavior is expected to be sensitive to their masses and decay widths, providing a useful indirect probe of the properties of these states.
+A similar threshold enhancement is theoretically expected in the $\Xi_c^{*+}K^-$ channel associated with the $\Omega_c(3120)$, but it is completely masked by the Coulomb attraction.
+This masking effect makes it practically impossible to extract the properties of the $\Omega_c(3120)$ resonance from the threshold behavior of this charged channel.
+In addition to the threshold enhancements, some cusp structures are observed in the correlation functions of the $\Xi^{*0} K^-$, $\Xi^{*0} K^{*-}$, $\Xi^{*-} \bar K^{*0}$, and $\Xi_c^+ K^-$.
 Such cusps serve as the signatures for the opening of higher-energy coupled channels, inherently reflecting the contributions of the coupled-channel interactions that can be measured in experiments.